-The cut-in pressure refers to the discharge air pressure at which the compressor will start.
-The standard factory pressure cut out is 110 psig and 100 psig for cut-in pressure.
+The cut-in pressure refers to the discharge air pressure at which the compressor will start and is dictated by the pressure and differential setting of the pressure switch.
+The standard factory pressure switch settings for the lead pressure switch (PS-1) is 110 psig for cut-out (open) pressure and 100 psig for cut-in (close) pressure.